Firass Dirani: Personal life

-Dirani formerly dated fellow actor Melanie Vallejo who he met when they worked together on Power Rangers Mystic Force.
+Dirani formerly dated fellow actor Melanie Vallejo whom he met when they worked together on Power Rangers Mystic Force.

 Dirani was the subject of a finalist portrait in the Archibald Prize in 2021, painted by artist, Jeremy Eden.

 In 2017, Dirani embarked on a trip to Nairobi, Kenya for two months to run a sports program, which saw him organise some football goalposts to be built while visiting a local charity, so that the kids could play with more suitable equipment.